lostpebble/pullstate/docs/quick-example.md

 };
 ```

-The second argument to `useStoreState()` over here (`s => s.isDarkMode`), is a selection function that ensures we select only the state that we actually need for this component.
+The argument to `useState()` over here (`s => s.isDarkMode`), is a selection function that ensures we select only the state that we actually need for this component.
 This is a big performance booster, as we only listen for changes (and if changed, re-render the component) on the exact returned values - in this case, simply the value of `isDarkMode`.

 ---